grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

 ## Limitations

-Config conversion is done on the best-effort basis; the Agent will issue warnings or errors where the conversion cannot be performed.
+Configuration conversion is done on a best-effort basis.
+The Agent will issue warnings or errors where the conversion cannot be performed.

-Once the configuration is converted, it is recommended for users to understand and review the output Flow Mode configuration and verify that it is correct before starting to use it in a production environment.
+Once the configuration is converted, we recommend that you review the Flow Mode configuration file created, and verify that it is correct before starting to use it in a production environment.

-Furthermore, it is recommended to go through the following checklist:
+Furthermore, we recommend that you review the following checklist:

-* Check if you are using any extra command line arguments with Promtail which are not present in your config file, e.g. `-max-line-size`
+* Check if you are using any extra command line arguments with Promtail which are not present in your config file, for example, `-max-line-size`
-* Check if you are setting any environment variables - whether [expanded in the config file][] itself or consumed directly by Promtail such as `JAEGER_AGENT_HOST`.
+* Check if you are setting any environment variables, whether [expanded in the config file][] itself or consumed directly by Promtail, such as `JAEGER_AGENT_HOST`.
-* In Flow Mode, the positions file will be saved at a different location - see [loki.source.file][] for more details.
-Check if you have any existing setup (e.g. Kubernetes Persistent Volume) that needs changing to use the new positions file path.
+* In Flow Mode, the positions file is saved at a different location.
+  Refer to the [loki.source.file][] documentation for more details.
+Check if you have any existing setup, for example, a Kubernetes Persistent Volume, that you must update to use the new positions file path.
-* Metrics exposed by the Flow Mode will usually match those of Promtail, but will use a different name.
-Make sure that you use the new metric names, e.g. in your alerts and dashboards queries.
+* Metrics exposed by the Flow Mode usually match Promtail metrics but will use a different name.
+Make sure that you use the new metric names,for example, in your alerts and dashboards queries.
-* Please note that the logs produced by the Agent will differ from those produced by Promtail.
+* Note that the logs produced by the Agent will differ from those produced by Promtail.
-* Please note that the Agent exposes [Grafana Agent Flow UI][], which differs from Promtail's Web UI.
+* Note that the Agent exposes the [Grafana Agent Flow UI][], which differs from Promtail's Web UI.

 [expanded in the config file]: https://grafana.com/docs/loki/latest/clients/promtail/configuration/#use-environment-variables-in-the-configuration